 Moving between Europe during the Cold War, from California and the Civil Rights struggle to Indonesia during the massacres of 1965 and the decades of military dictatorship that followed, Black Water is an epic novel that explores some of the darkest events of recent world history through the story of one troubled man.

 Black Water is out now from Faber & Faber UK and Sarah Crichton Books/Farrar, Straus & Giroux in the US.
-The audio book version is also available from Audible and rights have been sold in Germany, Italy, Poland, Spain and Sweden.
+The audio book version is also available from Audible and rights have been sold in Germany, Holland, Italy, Poland, Spain and Sweden.
 It was nominated as one of the New York Times Book Review Notable Books of 2016.

 ‘I’ve always enjoyed Louise Doughty’s books – especially 2013’s best-selling Apple Tree Yard, which catapulted her into the literary big time.
 Even so, I wasn’t quite prepared for how good her new one would be… [Black Water] pulls off the John Le Carre trick of combining real moral complexity with page-turning excitement.
 But that’s just for starters.
 Doughty’s storytelling is so generous that we also get a touching tale of middle-aged love, some gruesomely well researched history and a terrific section set in pre-Civil Rights America… Black Water has a sense of place as vivid as Graham Greene’s.’
 Readers Digest